 Code of Ethics -The Riverside County Code of Ethics, approved by Minute Order by the Board of Supervisors on January 29, 1991, applies to each and every County employee.
 The Code of Ethics outlines the Board of Supervisors' organizational values that reflect professionalism of all County employees and the highest degree of public accountability for the benefit of County employees and the public.
-See page 47 for the complete Code of Ethics.

 Electronic Media and Use Policy (Policy A-50) - Employee use of any County electronic media system is not private, and employees using these systems should not expect their communications to be private.
 All County employees are expected to abide by this policy.
 Any misuse of County electronic media may result in disciplinary action.
 As used in this policy, electronic media includes, but is not necessarily limited to the following: email, internet, voicemail, video teleconferencing, fax, diskettes, storage media, bulletin boards, television, electronic subscription services, electronic documents and any other forms of electronic communication.
-Follow the link provided to view full details of Policy A-50.

 Information Security Policy (Policy A-58) - It is the policy of Riverside County to protect Riverside County information in accordance with all applicable laws, governmental regulations and accepted best practices to minimize information security risk; ensuring the right information is available to the right people at the right time.
-Follow the link provided to view full details of Policy A-58.

 Alcohol and Drug Abuse Policy (Policy C-10) - Employees must be in a condition to perform their duties safely and efficiently.
 They may not be at work or on on-call or standby duty while their ability to perform job duties is impaired due to on- or off-duty alcohol or drug use.
 They also may not possess controlled substances or prescription drugs without a prescription while on duty, or use alcohol while on County property or at work locations or while on duty.
 Taking of medications which may affect performance of duties must be reported to their supervisor before beginning work.
-Follow the link provided to view full details of Policy C-10.

 Safety (Policy C-12) - The County strives to provide a safe working environment for you.
 It is your responsibility to learn the safety rules that apply to your job and report to your supervisor any conditions that you think may be unsafe.
 Your department maintains a description of all workplace hazardous materials to which you could be exposed.
 If you become aware of any unsafe condition, whether it is in a building, parking lot, or on County grounds, you must immediately report it to HR - Safety Division at (951) 955-3520.
-Follow the link provided to view full details of Policy C-12.

 Harassment Policy and Complaint Procedure (Policy C-25) - All employees should be treated with respect and dignity.
 Sexual harassment, or harassment for any unlawful reason, such as that based on age, race, or national origin, will not be tolerated.
 Harassment includes, but is not limited to: speech, such as lewd propositioning, epithets, stereotypical or derogatory comments or slurs on the basis of race, color, national origin, ancestry, religion, sex, age, physical or mental disability, medical condition, marital status, pregnancy, sexual orientation, or other protected classes.
 This might include inappropriate sex-oriented stories or jokes, or those based on the other protected classes (race, age, etc.).
 Any such actions by employees may lead to disciplinary action up to and including termination of employment.
-Follow the link provided to view full details about Policy C-25.

-Workplace Violence, Threats, and Securities (Policy C-27) - The County of Riverside does not tolerate any type of workplace violence committed by or against employees.
+Workplace Violence, Threats, and Securities(Policy C-27)- The County of Riverside does not tolerate any type of workplace violence committed by or against employees.
 Employees are prohibited from making either direct or indirect threats or engaging in violent activities.
 The County has a Zero Tolerance standard.
 Any potentially dangerous situation must be reported immediately to a supervisor and the County Human Resources Department Safety Office at (951) 955-3520.
-Follow the link provided to view full details about Policy C-27.